 During a national crisis event, like the COVID-19 outbreak, living in the Washington D.C. region has its perks, and it has its downsides.

 On the other hand, our region rarely lets a good opportunity to panic go to waste.
 Many winters, we’re the laughingstock of the country when a national news outlet reports that the federal government and D.C. schools have closed due to an inch of snow.
 And Washington D.C. locals know that a simple rain shower could cause serious traffic backups simply because people forget how to drive in the rain.
-Of course, sometimes our region’s panic is understandable—like when the White House, Pentagon, and Capitol building were evacuated immediately following a fluke earthquake just days before the tenth anniversary of 9/11, because the Secret Service wasn’t certain the rattling of the buildings wasn’t caused by an explosion of some sort.
+Of course, sometimes our region’s panic is understandable—like when the White House, Pentagon, and Capitol building were evacuated immediately following a fluke earthquake just days before the tenth anniversary of 9/11, because the Secret Service wasn't certain an explosion of some sort didn’t cause the rattling of the buildings.

 Learning from past experience and the old adage “better safe than sorry” come to mind here—not only in response to my dear city’s propensity to panic, but also as I’ve surveyed the COVID-19 outbreak in the United States.